MoaidHathot/Dumpify/README.md

     * StringBuilder
     * System.Reflection types

-# How to Install
-Either run `dotnet add package Dumpify` or `Install-Package Dumpify`

 # Examples:
 ```csharp
 new { Name = "Dumpify", Description = "Dump any object to Console" }.Dump();